Understanding Your Car’s Warning Lights & What To Do When They Turn On

 • Issues with the catalytic converter

-What to Do if the Brake Warning Light is On
+What To Do If The Brake Warning Light Is On

 The brake warning light is crucial for your safety.
 If this light comes on, follow these steps: